whyleonardo/api-solid/README.md

 ## Nonfunctional Requirements

-- [x] User passwords should be encrypted;
+- [x] User passwords should be encrypted;f
 - [x] The application data should be persisted inside a PostgreSQL database;
-- [] All data lists should be paginated with 20 items per page;
+- [x] All data lists should be paginated with 20 items per page;
 - [] User should be identified by a JWT (JSON Web Token);